kloudysky/Strife/README.md

 ## About Strife

-### Strife is synonymous with Discord and also a clone of the existing application.
+### Strife is synonymous with [Discord](https://discord.com) and also a clone of the existing application.

 [Strife App](https://strifeapp.herokuapp.com/)

-### Strife is an invite-only environment to connect with people or groups via messaging, voice and even video.
+### Strife is an community driven environment to connect with people or groups via messaging.

 ## Strife Tech Stack